Some Early History about the Weed Parks and Recreation District, not complete yet, but interesting so far

 In May of 1973, the District hired its first, full- time Director of Recreation and Parks, Mr. Bryan H. Hopkins.
 Within a year, all- season recreational activities were existing in Weed.
 In July of 1974, Mr. Lee Ferrero was hired as the District Director.

-PAST MEMBERS OF THE BOARD OF DIRECTORS
+PAST & PRSENT MEMBERS OF THE BOARD OF DIRECTORS

 William A. Davis 1950 - 1963 (Deceased)